1. Stress hormones in ADHD¶

 3.3.
 Decrease in cortisol levels without stress induction in ADHD?¶

-A fairly small study concluded that a steeper drop in cortisol levels from 06:30 to 09:00 was typical in ADHD.
-In 19 ADHD sufferers, the 66% drop in cortisol levels was significantly steeper than the 56% drop in 40 non-affected individuals.
+A relatively small study came to the conclusion that a steeper drop in cortisol levels from 06:30 to 09:00 is typical for ADHD.
+In 19 people with ADHD, the drop in cortisol levels was 66% steeper than that of 40 people without ADHD, which was 56% steeper.

-Another study also reported abnormal cortisol level changes throughout the day that correlated with levels of hyperactivity.
+Another study also reported abnormal changes in cortisol levels throughout the day, which correlate with the level of hyperactivity.

 3.4.
-GR variant influences cortisol action and ADHD risk¶
+GR variant influences cortisol effect and ADHD risk¶

-See here ⇒ Gene variants of the GR In the article ⇒ Cortisol and other stress hormones in AD(H)S
+See also ⇒ Gene variants of the GR In the article ⇒ Cortisol and other stress hormones in AD(H)S

 -

-No differences in basal ACTH levels were found between 128 ADHD-affected and 30 unaffected children.
-ADHD subtypes also did not differ.
+No differences in basal ACTH levels were found between 128 people with ADHD and 30 unaffected children.
+The ADHD subtypes did not differ either.

 -